haloxiaoli/acme-public-docs/faq/faq_en.md

 - **Connection issues**: Technical issues that remain unresolved after trying solutions in the FAQ;
 - **Service suggestions**: Suggestions and feedback on product features;
 - **Complaints and reports**: Service quality issues or other situations requiring complaints.
-- **Please avoid frequently consulting common questions already answered in the FAQ, so we can provide better service to users who genuinely need assistance.**

 ### 8.6 What Languages Does Customer Support Support?